 These system requirements reflect the lightest usage scenarios for the TOE.
 Additional factors such as network size and storage retention requirements will affect the system requirements for a particular deployment.
 Refer to the relevant TOE documentation (as referenced in section 2.5) for the specific system requirements that apply to a given deployment.

-The following network ports must be open for the TOE to function:
+The following network port must be open for the TOE to function, but the specific port is configurable if the default port cannot be used: